Public Benefits Rule Links

 - Copies of any denial/termination notice you received.

 Please make sure to sign the letter or form and either mail it to the Denver Office of the OAC or fax it to 303-866-5909.
 If you wish your benefits to continue while you are appealing, make sure you state that in your appeal as well as notifying the county that you have appealed the decision.

-In many cases involving denial, termination or reduction of a benefit (food stamps or Medicaid for example), you can be represented by someone who is not an attorney.
+In many cases involving denial, termination or reduction of a benefit (food assistance or Health First Colorado (Medicaid) for example), you can be represented by someone who is not an attorney.
 However, the person representing you MUST have your written authorization to do so.
 This written authorization can take several forms: